qkzk/fm/development.md

 - FIX: Tree mode.
 Unfolding a directory unfold its children
 - BREAKING: Use specific argument to run a command at startup for most common terminal emulators from config file.
   To make this work, it will require the user to update its config file by copying the last part: "terminal_emulator_flags:..."
+- FIX: entering an inaccessible dir or writing in any way to a readonly dir shouldn't crash the app anymore...

 #### Changelog